Civ13/civ13-wiki/wiki/Rules.md

   - Gore
   - Pornography
-  - Illicit links and files.
+  - Illicit links and files
   - Excessive Violence

 <b>**What staff say is law, so if they ask you to stop, stop.**</b>